jhorey/ferry/README.md

 Ferry: Big Data Development Environment using Docker
 ====================================================

-Ferry lets you share and deploy big data applications on your local machine using [Docker](https://www.docker.io).
+Ferry lets you deploy virtual clusters on your local machine and share your big data application using [Docker](https://www.docker.io).
+Ferry currently supports:

-First create and package your Hadoop/Yarn, GlusterFS/OpenMPI, or Cassandra application in a Dockerfile.
-Then deploy your application without the pain of installing and configuring all the complex backend software.

-Big data technologies are designed to scale over many machines and are complex to install and set up.
-Fortunately for us, Ferry simplifies the entire process by capturing the entire process in a set of lightweight Linux containers.
-This enables developers to quickly stand up a big data stack and develop applications with zero manual configuration.
-Because Ferry uses Docker, developers can then share their Dockerfiles for others to use.
+* Hadoop/YARN (version 2.3.0)
+* Cassandra (version 2.0.6) + Titan (0.3.1)
+* Spark (version 0.9.1)
+* GlusterFS (version 3.4)
+* Open MPI (version 1.7.3)

+All you have to do to start is specify your stack using YAML or download a pre-existing application.

+Why?
+====

+Ferry is made for developers and data scientists that want to develop big data applications without the fuss of setting up the infrastructure.
+It will help you:

+* Experiment with big data technologies, such as Hadoop or Cassandra without having to learn the intricacies of configuring each software
+* Share and evaluate other people's big data application quickly and safely via Dockerfiles
+* Develop and test applications locally before being deployed onto an operational cluster

+Because Ferry uses Docker underneath, each virtual cluster is completely isolated.
+That means you can create multiple clusters for different applications.

 Getting started
 ===============